Dan-Nava/Bluez/README.md

 player during this time, but no other functionality is accessible by users that are not logged in.

 ### User Functionality:
-To log into a user account use: USERNAME: user, PASSWORD: user.
+To log into a user account use: `USERNAME: user`, `PASSWORD: user`.
 Users will have access to all 5 views, their user profile and the music player.

 In the user profile, users will be able to change their profile picture, background image, description and current